latentnetworks/vimure/src/R/README.md

-If you initially declined the miniconda installation prompt, you can later manually install miniconda by running `reticulate::install_miniconda()` or set up your [Python enviroment](http://timsherratt.org/digital-heritage-handbook/docs/python-pip-virtualenv/) manually.
+If you initially declined the miniconda installation prompt, you can later manually install miniconda by running `reticulate::install_miniconda()`

+### Set up your own Python Enviroment

+If you do not want to install miniconda, you can set up your [Python enviroment](http://timsherratt.org/digital-heritage-handbook/docs/python-pip-virtualenv/) manually.
+VIMuRe requires Python \>= 3.6.

 ## Installation

-You can install the development version of vimure from [GitHub](https://github.com/) with:
+You can install the development version of VIMuRe from [GitHub](https://github.com/) with:

 ``` r